Yasir-Ismail/Resume-Strength-Analyzer/README.md

 # CVWISE — Smart Resume Analyzer & Job Readiness Tool

-> "Build a Resume That Gets You Hired."

 CVWISE is a modern, SaaS-style smart resume analysis platform designed to evaluate user resumes, provide a score out of 100, identify strengths and weaknesses, and offer actionable suggestions to improve job readiness.